sanketdalal05/fresherbatch-oct16/README.txt

-This is the assignment related to A2 html assign
+minor changes in first line This is the assignment related to A2 html assign